TrickfireRobotics/Documentation/CodingStandard.md

 such standards are not supported by the Robot Operating System (ROS) framework.
 If such instances are found, notify the Software Director so that they may be included in this document.

-**Coding Standard**

-Project standards and guidelines defined in this document should be adhered to for all production code.
-This document shall be maintained and updated as those standards are modified or replaced.

-**Names**

-Names (types, variables, functions, constants, namespaces, enumerators, macros, files, etc.) must be descriptive of their purpose and consistent.

 **Comments**